 Joe Noone is a minor artist and photographer - and a degenerate and enthusiastic explorer of the gutter.
 Fire Horses views England over 25 years, from small town to the grimy metropolitan underbelly, through the eyes and lens of one deeply troubled individual and his complex relationships with his childhood friend and the women in his life.
 Laced with dark humour, poetic beauty and angry political asides, Fire Horses is an unflinching lesson in modern history.
 An epic love story about ordinary people, the novel is an examination of the pain-inducing traps we set for ourselves in life and how and whether we can escape them.

 "Reading Fire Horses is like riding pillion on a motorbike driven by a poet"

 "As a debut novel it shines, both in the quality of the writing and the insights into mankind and modern history"

 "Passionate, powerful, poetic - a fine debut from an original talent"

 - John King, author, "The Football Factory"

-"Every serious or even semi serious reader deludes themselves with the notion that they “have a book in them”.
+"Every serious or even semi serious reader deludes themselves with the notion that they 'have a book in them'.
 We read the mundane, run of the mill fiction that populates many of the best seller lists convinced that we could do at least as well ourselves.
 Then, out of the blue, a book comes along that destroys this fantasy.
 A book that is so well conceived and crafted that it brings us back to earth with a resounding thud.
 Our delusions evaporate as they are exposed to true literary ability and talent.
 Fortunately our perception is not so befuddled that we can fail to recognise excellence when we are in its presence.
 Fire Horses is such a book and Mark Liam Piggott it seems is such an author."

 (With love and thanks to these bands and so many more who kept me not too mad and not too sane through all those long dark years...)